 Known as the Golden State, California stretches along the West coast of the US to encompass more than 150,000 sq miles.
 Home to booming cities from San Francisco to Los Angeles, it’s no surprise that California reigns as a culinary capital.
-As voted by our readers, these are the best restaurants in California.
+These are the best restaurants in California.

-Thomas Keller’s Yountville restaurant is consistently a favorite among discerning Elite Traveler readers.
-It’s the spot for exceptional French cuisine in the Napa Valley, set in a quaint stone cottage.
-With three Michelin stars, the Relais & Chateaux restaurant features a menu that changes daily with no single ingredient being repeated throughout a meal.
+Thomas Keller’s Yountville restaurant (pictured above) is consistently a favorite among discerning Elite Traveler readers.
+It’s the spot for exceptional French cuisine in the Napa Valley, set in a quaint stone cottage trailing with ivy.
+With three Michelin stars and a commitment to partnering with local producers, the Relais & Chateaux restaurant features a menu that changes daily.
+No single ingredient is ever repeated during a meal.

 This San Francisco restaurant holds two Michelin stars for its outstanding seafood.
 One tasting menu nightly draws its influence from the coastal location as well as classic French cuisine.
-Guests will savor an array of seasonal dishes like mussel cannoli, Dungeness crab, black bass and praline with cremeux and mandarin.
-Inside, the environment is pleasantly reserved, with low ceilings and soft lighting.
+Guests will savor an array of seasonal dishes like Kaluga caviar with pistachio oil, Dungeness crab and pear, or abalone wrapped in chicken mousse and yuba.
+Inside, the environment is pleasantly reserved, with low ceilings and warm lighting.

-The winner of Elite Traveler‘s Rising Star Award for 2017, Chef Dominique Crenn brings French sophistication to the San Francisco dining scene.
+The winner of Elite Traveler‘s Rising Star Award for 2017, chef Dominique Crenn brings French sophistication to the San Francisco dining scene.
 Atelier Crenn holds two Michelin stars to its name, offering guests a multi-course tasting menu crafted with seasonal and sustainable produce.
-The standout dish is the Grain and Seed, while the entire menu focuses on emotional cooking and an understanding of where our food comes from.

 For more fine dining in California, see Elite Traveler’s list of the Top 100 Restaurants in the world.